Jochen Mass

+Early life

+Jochen Richard Mass was born on 30 September 1946 in Dorfen, Bavaria.
+His father's family came from Mecklenburg, where his grandfather worked as a ship captain.
+This led to Mass working on ships of the Merchant navy after leaving school, which started a lifelong passion for boats and sailing.
+His interest in racing started late when he attended a hillclimbing race where his girlfriend worked as a steward.
+He then quit working on a ship and started an apprenticeship at an Alfa Romeo dealership in Mannheim.
+The owner, who entered Alfas in numerous racing events, saw Mass' talent which started his racing career.

+Career

-Born in Dorfen, Bavaria 50 km (31 mi) from Munich, Mass participated in 114 Formula One World Championship Grands Prix, debuting on 14 July 1973 at the British Grand Prix.
+Mass participated in 114 Formula One World Championship Grands Prix, debuting on 14 July 1973 at the British Grand Prix.
 He won one GP race (1975 Spanish Grand Prix), secured no pole positions, achieved 8 podiums and scored a total of 71 championship points.

-Mass is perhaps best known for his on-track incident with Gilles Villeneuve which led to the latter's death.
-On 8 May 1982, with only 10 minutes left until the end of the qualifying session for the 1982 Belgian Grand Prix at Zolder, Villeneuve collided with Mass while attempting to overtake him.
+On 8 May 1982, Mass was involved in an incident with Gilles Villeneuve which led to the latter's death.
+With only 10 minutes left until the end of the qualifying session for the 1982 Belgian Grand Prix at Zolder, Villeneuve collided with Mass while attempting to overtake him.
 As Villeneuve came up behind Mass exiting a super-fast left turn, Mass moved to the right hand side of the track to let Villeneuve through.
 Villeneuve had already committed to the right hand side and the two cars touched wheels, launching the Canadian skyward.
 Villeneuve's car hit the ground nose-first and was then torn apart in a series of violent cartwheels.
 His seat was dislodged and he was flung from his car, landing heavily among the catch fencing at the opposite side of the track.
 Mass stopped his car, jumped out and ran back to Villeneuve's wrecked car.
 Villeneuve was flown to hospital and taken off life-support later that evening.